 In addition to the race itself, a number of traditions play a large role in the Kentucky Derby atmosphere.
 The Mint Julep, an iced drink consisting of bourbon, mint and a sugar syrup is the traditional beverage of the race.
 The historic drink can be served in an ice-frosted silver julep cup but most Churchill Downs patrons sip theirs from a souvenir glass printed with all previous Derby winners.
 Also, burgoo, a thick stew of beef, chicken, pork and vegetables, is a popular Kentucky dish served at the Derby.

 The infield, a spectator area inside the track, offers general admission Derby Tickets, but little chance of seeing much of the race.
 Instead, revelers show up in the infield to party with abandon.
-Conversely, “Millionaire’s Row” refers to the expensive box seats that attract the rich, the famous and the well-connected.
+Conversely, “Millionaire’s Row” refers to the expensive indoor, table seats that attract the rich, the famous, and the well-connected.
 Women appear in fine outfits lavishly accessorized with large, elaborate hats.
 As the horses are paraded before the grandstands, the University of Louisville marching band plays Stephen Foster’s “My Old Kentucky Home.”